Home Buying #Mortgage Basics #Real Estate

 To qualify for a mortgage, you must pass a stress test to prove you can handle higher interest rates, which applies to all borrowers, even without mortgage default insurance.
 Lenders confirm you can manage your mortgage at an elevated rate, known as the minimum qualifying rate.
 The minimum qualifying rate (MQR) is the greater of the contracted rate plus 2% or 5.25%.
 However, when an insured mortgage (borrowers paid for the insurance) is transferred or switched between lenders at renewal, it will not be stress tested and is qualified at the contract rate.

-Compared to last month in some of Canada’s provinces, the average home price changes and the income required to qualify for a mortgage on that average-priced home.
+In some Canadian provinces, average home prices and the income required to qualify for a mortgage on an average-priced home have changed compared with last month.

 Calculations are based on a mortgage with a 25-year amortization, a 20% downpayment, a provincially averaged property tax rate, and $100 for monthly heating costs.
 Home prices are sourced from the most recent CREA report.

-Compared to last year in some of Canada’s provinces, the average home price changes and the income required to qualify for a mortgage on that average-priced home.
+In some Canadian provinces, average home prices and the income required to qualify for a mortgage on an average-priced home have changed compared with last year.

 Calculations are based on a mortgage with a 25-year amortization, a 20% downpayment, and a provincially averaged property tax rate, including $100 for monthly heating costs.
 Home prices are sourced from the most recent CREA report.

-Compared to last month in some of Canada’s cities, the average home price changes and the income required to qualify for a mortgage on that average-priced home.
+In some Canadian cities, average home prices and the income required to qualify for a mortgage on an average-priced home have changed compared with last month.

 Calculations are based on a mortgage with a 25-year amortization, a 20% downpayment, and a provincially averaged property tax rate.
 They include $100 for monthly heating costs.
 Home prices are sourced from the most recent CREA report.

-Compared to last year in some of Canada’s cities, the change in average home prices and the income required to qualify for a mortgage on that average-priced home.
+In some Canadian cities, average home prices and the income required to qualify for a mortgage on an average-priced home have changed compared with last year.

 Calculations are based on a mortgage with a 25-year amortization, a 20% downpayment, and a provincially averaged property tax rate, including $100 for monthly heating costs.
 Home prices are sourced from the most recent CREA report.